 Our lead product candidate, SEL-212, was designed specifically to overcome the challenges faced by Krystexxa, a pegylated uricase.
 Krystexxa, is the only product approved by the U.S. Food and Drug Administration, or the FDA, for the treatment of chronic refractory gout.
 In clinical trials, Krystexxa demonstrated the ability to rapidly reduce uric acid levels in serum upon initial dosing.
 However, despite these results, Krystexxa has not achieved broad commercial adoption.
 We believe this is largely attributable to undesired immunogenicity.
-The package insert information for Krystexxa indicates that during Phase 3 clinical trials, 92% of patients developed antibodies.
+The package insert information for Krystexxa indicates that during Phase 3 clinical trials, 92% of patients developed ADAs.
 The package insert information also indicates that during the drug's Phase 3 clinical trials, high Krystexxa-specific ADA levels in patients were associated with a failure to maintain Krystexxa-induced normalization of uric acid levels.
-Similarly, a 2011 study published in The Journal of the American Medical Association found that 58% of Krystexxa patients were non-responders.
+Similarly, in 2011, The Journal of the American Medical Association published the results of clinical trials finding that 58% of Krystexxa patients who received biweekly doses of Krystexxa were non-responders.

 SEL-212 consists of SVP-Rapamycin co-administered with pegsiticase, our proprietary pegylated uricase, for the treatment of refractory and chronic tophaceous gout.
 SVP-Rapamycin uses our SVP technology to encapsulate the approved immunomodulator rapamycin in biodegradable nanoparticles.
 Our preclinical data indicate that SVP-Rapamycin, when co-administered with pegsiticase, induces antigen-specific immune tolerance to pegsiticase and substantially reduces the formation of associated ADAs.
 We believe that SEL-212 has the potential to offer a uniquely effective treatment for patients with refractory or chronic tophaceous gout, while also demonstrating the clinical effectiveness of our SVP technology.
 Approximately 8.3 million patients in the United States suffer from gout, which is caused by elevated levels of serum uric acid.
 Excessive uric acid levels result in harmful deposits of insoluble uric acid crystals in joints and tissues, causing joint damage and painful inflammation.
-High concentrations of uric acid in the blood also increase the risk for other conditions, including hypertension, diabetes, atherosclerosis and kidney disease.
-No treatment has been approved to remove uric acid deposits from joints and tissues.
-Approximately 50,000 patients in the United States have been diagnosed with chronic refractory gout, an orphan indication defined as uric acid levels that cannot be controlled by available oral therapies.
-Approximately 500,000 patients in the United States suffer from chronic tophaceous gout, in which patients develop nodular insoluble masses of uric acid crystals referred to as tophi, which can occur either in joints, such as fingers, toes or elbows, or in the tissues that make up organs, such as the kidney and heart.
+High concentrations of serum uric acid also increase the risk for other conditions, including cardiovascular, cardiometabolic, joint and kidney disease.
+No treatment has been approved to remove uric acid levels that cannot be controlled by available oral therapies.
+Approximately 50,000 patients in the United States suffer from chronic tophaceous gout, in which patients develop nodular insoluble masses of uric acid crystals referred to as tophi, which can occur either in joints, such as the kidney and heart.
 Tophi are a source of inflammation and pain, and have been associated with diseases of the heart, vascular system, metabolic process, kidney and joints.
 There is no approved drug for chronic tophaceous gout.